Blackkbeard/Neighbourly-App/README.md

 ACCESS_KEY=''
 SECRET_ACCESS_KEY=''
 ```
 Add in your values here.
-Note
 - The database url has to be for a mongoDB database.
 - Generate your own Access Secret and Refresh Secret
 - Add in credentials for your AWS S3 bucket